-Doctors diagnose the disorder when people pick at the skin enough to damage it, try to stop picking at their skin and cannot, and are significantly distressed by their behavior or function less well because of it.
+Doctors diagnose the disorder when people pick at the skin enough to damage it, try to decrease or stop picking at their skin and cannot, and are significantly distressed by their behavior or function less well because of it.

 Skin picking often begins during adolescence, although it may begin at other ages.
-About 1 to 2% of people have the disorder.
+About 1 to 2% of people currently have the disorder.
 About 75% of them are female.

 The methods and areas people pick at vary from person to person.
 Some people have many sores or scarred areas.
 Other people have only a few scars or sores.
 The areas people pick at may change over time.

 Some people pick at their skin somewhat automatically, without thinking about it.
 Others are more conscious of the activity.

 People do not pick at their skin because they are concerned about their appearance (which may be a symptom of body dysmorphic disorder Body Dysmorphic Disorder In body dysmorphic disorder, a preoccupation with one or more nonexistent or slight defects in appearance results in significant distress and/or impairs functioning.
 People typically spend hours... read more ).
 However, they may feel tense or anxious just before they do it, and skin picking may relieve that feeling.
 Afterward, they often feel a sense of gratification.